iptomar/projectary-tests/Documentation/index.md

 **Protractor** - Before running it **you need to have java installed** and we should **only run it using a desktop enviroment**.

-Protractor needs to have a selenium server so we automatically install the official standalone server (a .jar file) during instalation.
-To start the server do `npm run selenium-start` and on a different terminal run `npm run selenium-test` to run the tests.
+Protractor needs to have a selenium server so we automatically install the official standalone server (a .jar file) during installation.
+To start the server do `npm run selenium-start` and on a different terminal do `npm run selenium-test` to run the tests.

 ## API Testing
 Our section about API testing is located [here](API/index.md).

-* **Supertest**: Our section about testing angularjs is located [here](API/Supertest.md).
+* **Supertest**: Our section about testing angularjs is located [here](API/Supertest/Supertest.md).

 ## Database Testing
 Our section about database testing is located [here](Database/index.md)